 It was not yet known with certainty, but the scattered Chinese elements encountered earlier by Murray's 5th Marines were from the 80th Division of the 27th Army, Ninth Army Group.
 Commanded by Sung Shih-lun, the Ninth Army Group, with a total of 11 and possibly 12 divisions, consisted of three "armies," the 20th, 26th, and 27th, each roughly equivalent to a U.S. corps in frontline infantry strength.
-Sung Shih-lun was the equivalent of a lieutenant but Chinese general, the Communist Forces had not yet adopted Western military grades.
+Sung Shihlun was the equivalent of a lieutenant general, but the Chinese Communist Forces had not yet adopted Western military grades.
 Rank was indicated by billet held.
 Sung, like Peng, was his own political commissar.
 The Ninth Army Group had been poised to invade Taiwan after having cap-